exonum/exonum-doc/src/architecture/transactions.md

 !!! tip
-    From the point of view of a light client, transaction execution is asynchronous; full nodes do not return an execution status synchronously in a response to a client’s request.
-To determine transaction status, you may poll the transaction status using
+    From the point of view of a light client, transaction execution is asynchronous; full nodes do not return an execution status synchronously in response to the request of the client.
+To determine the transaction status, you may poll the transaction status using
     [read requests](services.md#read-requests) defined in the corresponding
     service or the blockchain explorer.
-If a transaction is valid, it’s expected to be committed in a matter of seconds.
+If a transaction is valid, it is expected to be committed in a matter of seconds.

 ### 3. Verification

 After a transaction is received by a full node, it is looked up among committed transactions, using the transaction hash as the unique identifier.
-If a transaction has been committed previously, it is discarded, and the following steps are skipped.
+If the transaction has been committed previously, it is discarded, and the following steps are skipped.

 The transaction implementation is then looked up using the `(service_id, message_id)` type identifier.

-The `raw_from_buffer` method then checks that the byte array constituting the transaction message contains the author’s public key and signature and that the signature corresponds to the indicated public key.
+If the transaction is absent in the blockchain, the `raw_from_buffer` method then checks that the byte array constituting the transaction message contains the author’s public key and signature and that the signature corresponds to the indicated public key.

 Next, if `raw_from_buffer` is successful, the byte array is converted into a `SignedMessage` structure.
-This structure contains all the fields of the message in deserialized form, except for the message payload which is still presented as a byte array.
+This structure contains all the fields of the message in the deserialized form, except for the message payload which is still presented as a byte array.
 This structure helps us avoid verifying the signature repeatedly during the next steps, as every `SignedMessage` is guaranteed to contain the correct signature.